 These are just a few location based app ideas.
 You can also create location based apps like social apps (Snapchat), IoT apps, interactive games, etc.

 In order to create a location based app , you will need two APIs - one that would fetch the user’s location and another to put those coordinates on a map.
 For the first part, one can use Google Maps API to locate and Google Maps SDK or Apple MapKit to display the location.
 This is for iOS.

 For Android, use Google Location Services API for locating the user’s location and Google Maps API to display that location.

 Statista says, the number of location-based service users in the United States increased to 242 million in 2018 from 123 million in 2013.
-But, also, 60% of the users are not very eager to share their location?
-But, the location based services wouldn’t work unless the app users turn their GPS on.
+But, also, 60% of the users are not very eager to share their location.
+But, location based services apps wouldn’t work unless the app users turn their GPS on.